Security and cryptography

 # Certificate authority (ACME)

-For the production implementation @bdi/crypto-ca provides an RFC 8555 server skeleton with:
+For production, @transportial/crypto-ca provides an RFC 8555 server skeleton with:

-Operators plug in the actual CA via CertificateAuthority port: a bundled step-ca adapter, a PKCS#11/HSM adapter, or their own.
+Operators plug in the actual CA via the CertificateAuthority port: a bundled step-ca adapter, a PKCS#11 / HSM adapter, or their own.

 Threat Mitigation

-Replayed BVAD jti + 30s clock skew; BVAD-only, not for data-plane
+Replayed BVAD jti + 30s clock skew; BVAD-only, never used on the data plane

 Replayed webhook Bdi-Event-Id seen-cache (7-day TTL) in CON